hotosm/learnosm/_posts/en/coordination/0500-10-25-tasking-manager.md

 - Yellow grid squares have been completed,
 - A yellow border indicates the square is being worked on now,
 - Green squares have been completed and “validated”, and
-- The remaining squares still need to be completed, or have previously been invalidated.
+- The remaining squares still need to be completed, or have previously been invalidated (invalidated squares are a darker colour).

 ### Instructions tab
 This shows what is required in the mapping task.
 Tasks range in difficulty, suitable for beginners, intermediate and advanced mappers - and the instructions will explain this.